Hugo Moyano: Trade union leadership

 Moyano, his wife, his son Pablo Moyano, and other relatives and associates were later implicated by the Office of Economic Crimes and Money Laundering (PROCELAC) in four cases of racketeering totaling over 570 million pesos (US$100 million) involving Teamster Union accounts and three Moyano family shell corporations located in the same Florida Street address.
 The cases were formally submitted to prosecutors in September 2013.

 Moyano lost his second wife and a son due to health problems during 2011.
 His support for President Cristina Kirchner dimmed during her reelection campaign, when she refused Moyano's demands to have more CGT officials included in the Front for Victory party list for Congress.
 He resigned his executive posts within the Justicialist Party, including that of president of the Buenos Aires Province chapter, in February 2012 following a two-year tenure.
 Moyano's alliance with the Kirchner administration effectively ended with a series of strikes called by the Trucking Workers' Union (led by his son, Pablo) during June 2012.
 The administration's decision to file legal charges and levy fines against the Truckers' Union for failing to abide by labour dispute mediation requirements, was followed by Moyano's own call for a 10-hour general strike on June 27.
 This break with the administration caused a schism within the CGT, whereby most of the larger unions rallied behind the Steelworkers' Union (UOM) leader, Antonio Caló, who was elected secretary general of the Official CGT in October 2012 while Moyano continued to lead the now Dissident CGT in a loose alliance with Barrionuevo and Pablo Micheli of the Dissident CTA.

 Personal life

-Moyano is the father-in-law of the current Argentine Football Association president, Claudio Tapia.
+Moyano is the father-in-law of Claudio Tapia, president of the Argentine Football Association since 2017.
 His grandsons, Facundo, Iván and Matías, are footballers.